Strolling the Old World of Tokyo: An One-Day Walking Tour through Shibamata.

 - From Shinjuku Station: Take the JR Yamanote Line train to Nippori and switch to the Keisei Main Line.
 Take this train to Keisei Takasago Station and switch once more to the Keisei Kanamachi Line before arriving at Shibamata Station. (travel time approx. 60 mins)

 - From Tokyo Station: Take the JR Yamanote Line to Nishi-Nippori Station and switch to the Tokyo Metro Chiyoda Line.
 Take this train to Kanamachi Station before switching to the Keisei Kanamachi Line train for Shibamata. (travel time approx. 50 mins)

 - From Oshiage Station: 30 mins by train.

-The Best of Tokyo’s Shitamachi: Complete 1-Day Walking Course through the Culture and Historic Vibes of Shibamata
+The Best of Tokyo’s Shitamachi: One-Day Walking Tour through the Culture and Historic Vibes of Shibamata

 1. Taishakuten Sando from Shibamata Station

 Now you’ve arrived at Keisei Kanamachi Line Shibamata Station.